dmoney/ormy/README.txt

 Ormy, an object relational mapper, and Unity Test, a testing framework.

-This is back-burnered.
+This is back-burnered, due to the project I'm working on not needing it.
 Currently joins are not implemented, and the only data types implemented are strings and integers.

 To use Ormy:
 1. Include ormy.php.